VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 <add key="VirtoCommerce:EnableBundlesOptimizations" value="false" />
 ```

+## Build "Customer reviews" module Web UI

+Platform Manager UI elements placed in **\CustomerReviewsModule.Web\Scripts** folder.

+Typical structure of this folder is:

+* Scripts entry point for Platform Manager user interface;
+  * blades - folder contains AngularJS controllers and markup for the module blades;
+  * widgets - folder contains AngularJS controllers and markup for the module widgets;
+  * module.js - main entry point for the module UI, containing AngularJS module definition, blades and widgets registrations.

+The Platform Manager also allows localizing UI elements.
+Localization based on resources (translation files) files placed in *\CustomerReviewsModule.Web\Localizations* folder.

-## How to define blade for Customers review module
+### How to define blade for Customers review module

 1. To get and update data from backend define *search* and *update* API controller methods in *\CustomerReviewsModule.Web\Scripts\resources\customer-reviews-module-api.js* file.